Chakra Gods and Goddesses

 Nataraja: Crown Chakra Cosmic Dancer

 Nataraja is the dancing form of Shiva, a joyful being spinning and dancing through creation.
-Shiva is often shown with a serpent around his neck, a crescent moon as an adornment, the river Ganges flowing from his hair or flowing nearby, the trishula as his weapon, and a damaru (drum) nearby.
-Learn more about the sounds and seed syllables for the crown chakra in the article Chakra Sounds
+Nataraja represents the ecstatic state of enlightenment.
+Shiva is the destroyer of evil, akin to the Holy Spirit in the Christian trinity.
+Learn more about the sounds and seed syllables for the crown chakra in the article Chakra Sounds.
+Or listen to a Shiva Mantra.

 Chamunda: Crown Chakra Goddess